Lover Come Back (1961)

 Jerry Webster: Miss Templeton, as my uncle, the missionary, used to say, "If thou canst not speak well of a man, speak not at all."

 Carol Templeton: You make me feel ashamed of myself.

-Carol Templeton: [Carol realises the problem with the product is it's packaging, and has to convince Leonard and Millie how important it is to stay late and finish working on it] Believe me; the agency that lands this account, is the one who shows Mr. Miller the most attractive can.
+Carol Templeton: [Carol realizes the problem with the product is its packaging, and has to convince Leonard and Millie how important it is to stay late and finish working on it] Believe me, the agency that lands this account is the one that shows Mr. Miller the most attractive can.

 Jerry Webster: [Jerry's boss - and friend - Pete - is making him ring Carol Templeton to apologise - and hopefully have her withdraw her complaint to the Advertising Council] Carol Templeton, please, Jerry Webster calling.

 Peter 'Pete' Ramsey: Assure her of our high moral character